2016-2017 Policy Manual

 2) A graduate course requirement can be waived in similar circumstances, but more liberally if the individual can document or demonstrate adequate proficiency in the topical area.
 If a student has taken a comparable course elsewhere, but it was already counted as a part of an awarded degree, then they may request departmental approval to waive the need to take the same course here, but must still take the required number of units for graduation.
 They cannot transfer a course from an awarded degree.

-l) Taking Additional Courses once Full time Job Search Has Started: The F-1 student visa regulations state that students must complete a minimum of 6 units of courses per semester, but no more than 3 of these units can be through Distance Education.
-Therefore, if a student is not able to receive 3 units of credit through Curricular Practical Training (CPT job position) in any semester, then they must return to campus to take a 3-unit seminar that particular semester.
+k) Taking Additional Courses once Full time Internship Search Has Started: The F-1 student visa regulations state that students must complete a minimum of 6 units of courses per semester, but no more than 3 of these units can be through Distance Education.
+Therefore, if a student is not able to receive 3 units of credit through Curricular Practical Training (CPT internship position) in any semester, then they must return to campus to take a 3-unit seminar that particular semester.
 This is a requirement to remain in legal status and therefore to remain in the MS in Computer Science Program.

-m) Taking Additional Courses Due to Failing Previous Courses: If a student has failed a course or received lower grades than allowed in order to graduate (see 5e: Grade Requirements), then he will be required to pay for the extra course once he has taken more than the normal 9 CS courses.
-If the course is a repeat of a previous course, the student may receive permission to pay half of the current tuition rate.
+l) Taking Additional Courses Due to Failing Previous Courses: If a student has failed a course or received lower grades than allowed in order to graduate (see 5e: Grade Requirements), then he will be required to pay for the extra course once he has taken more than the normal 8 CS courses.

 IMPORTANT NOTE: You can participate in all graduation ceremonies and activities with 6 or fewer loan payments left (or with the $3500 in Student Accounts), but you will not receive your actual diploma until all loan payments are made.
 Your diploma will be dated correctly but may be mailed to you a few months later when your loan is paid in full.
 This policy also applies to receiving official MUM transcripts; everything must be paid in full for a transcript to be sent.